Skip to main content

 The reason I’m optimistic is because of the importance of labour and employment law during the pandemic.
 The field has generated debates and innovative ideas focused on modernizing how we regulate the workplace.
 I’m optimistic about the relevance of the field and its ability to attract the top thinkers and minds to generate ideas and address issues.

-We review the program every year, including the topical areas covered, and the faculty members.
+We review the program every year, including the topical areas covered and the faculty members.
 We continually look for opportunities to expand and up our game.

 Who knows what we may have to address in our classes and what opportunities may come to us?
-There are lots and lots of ideas about what the program should look like and how it should evolve.
+There are lots of ideas about what the program should look like and how it should evolve.

 Do you have a favourite memory or experience you can share from your time at OsgoodePD?